-- Generate and share evidence based research and experience on CBA to climate change
+- Generate and share evidence based research and experience

 - Create a community of practice with strong learning elements through the Community based adaptation exchange (CBAX).